BuidlGuidl/abi.ninja/README.md

 # Contract Interface Tool

-Interact with any contract by providing its ABI + address, or the Etherscan URL of a verified contract.
+Interact with any contract on Ethereum.
+Just need the Contract address (if it's verified) or its ABI + Contract address.

 ![image](.github/img/ui.png)
 ![image](.github/img/ui2.png)